 Stylish and functional, the Nike Machomai boxing boots are a popular choice of boxing boots for amateurs and pros.
-For example, Manny Pacquiao has worn them, and in the Rio Olympics, Michael Conlan wore them too.
+Manny Pacquiao has worn them, and in the Rio Olympics, Michael Conlan wore them too.
 If you are thinking about purchasing a pair, or just want to know more about them, this review will be useful.

 About the Shoes: